nickjj/docker-rails-example/README.md

 ```

 You can also run `./run test -b` with does the same thing but builds your JS
 and CSS bundles.
-This could come in handy in CI or whenever you want to ensure
+This could come in handy in fresh environments such as CI
-the latest bundles have been built without visiting the page in a browser.
+where your assets haven't changed and you haven't visited the page in a
+browser.

 #### Stopping everything: